About Geosciences

 Earn Master of Forestry (M.F.) or Master of Environmental Management (M.E.M.)

-In partnership with Duke University, F&M enables you to earn a bachelor’s degree from F&M and a master’s degree from Duke in five or six years.
+In partnership with Duke University, F&M enables you to earn a bachelor’s degree from F&M and a master’s degree from Duke in a total of five or six years.

 M.E.M. and M.F.
 Professional Master’s Degrees

 The Duke Professional Master’s program is a two-year, course-based, non-thesis professional degree program similar to law or business school in its applied focus.
 In fact, the degree will actually be an M.E.M.
 (Master of Environmental Management) or M.F.
-(Master of Forestry), depending on the path chosen.
-This is not the same as applying to graduate school in the college of arts and sciences where you might earn a broader, less applied M.S.
-(Master of Science) degree in a discipline like Zoology or Biochemistry.
+(Master of Forestry), depending on the path you choose.
+This is not the same as applying to graduate school in the college of arts and sciences, where you might earn a broader, less applied M.S. (master of science) degree in a discipline like zoology or biochemistry.

 M.E.M.
 Specializations